Lifestyle Changes to Manage Obesity

 Accessed March 20, 2013.

-8/21/2007 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Pedersen SD, Kang J, Kline GA.
+8/21/2007 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T115009/Obesity-in-adults: Pedersen SD, Kang J, Kline GA.
 Portion control plate for weight loss in obese patients with type 2 diabetes mellitus: a controlled clinical trial.

 Arch Intern Med.